area4lib/area4/CONTRIBUTING.md

 ## Timing
 Timing is important, all project staff have lives and don't hang 'round this repository 24/7.
 They all are in United States eastern time.

+## Good vs bad contributions
+Please don't spam us with one-liners.
+Fixing one typo is fine but fixing five typos each with their own pull request is spammy and will be closed/locked by maintainers.
+Big quality changes are fine and encouraged!

+## Work-in-progress pull requests
+If you open a pull request that is still a work in progress, please put `[ WIP ]` in the title.
+It will make the work-in-progress bot keep its status check at pending.
+This helps us out a ton as we know that a PR is NOT ready for merge.

 ## Divider style
 The divider style can be found in the `info for devs` section of the documentation.